sfigg/commercialization-public/manufacture/desktop/configure-uefigpt-based-hard-drive-partitions.md

     1. Click **Start**, right-click **This PC**, and then click **Manage**.
 The **Computer Management** window opens.
     2. Click **Disk Management**.
 The list of available drives and partitions appears.
     3. In the list of drives and partitions, confirm that the system and utility partitions are present and are not assigned a drive letter.

 -   **Windows partition**
     -   The partition must have at least 20 gigabytes (GB) of drive space for 64-bit versions, or 16 GB for 32-bit versions.
     -   The Windows partition must be formatted using the NTFS file format.
     -   The Windows partition must have 16 GB of free space after the user has completed the Out Of Box Experience (OOBE) and Automatic Maintenance has completed.

 -   **Recovery tools partition**

     This partition must be at least 300 MB.

-    For drives larger than 128GB, we recommend that this partition is at least 990MB.

-    This partition must have enough space for the Windows Recovery Environment tools image (winre.wim, typically between 250-300MB, depending on base language and customizations added), plus enough free space so that the partition can be captured by backup utilities:
+    The Windows Recovery Environment (Windows RE) tools require additional free space:
     -   If the partition is less than 500 MB, it must have at least 50 MB of free space.
     -   If the partition is 500 MB or larger, it must have at least 320 MB of free space.
     -   If the partition is larger than 1 GB, we recommend that it should have at least 1 GB free.

+    When calculating free space, note:
+    - The recovery image, winre.wim, is typically between 250-300MB, depending on what drivers, languages, and customizations you add.
+    - The file system itself can take up additional space.
+For example, NTFS may reserve 5-15MB or more on a 750MB partition.

     This partition must use the Type ID: DE94BBA4-06D1-4D40-A16A-BFD50179D6AC.